Legal Information: Louisiana

 Who can get a sexual assault protective order?

-Any person against whom an act of nonconsensual sexual contact was committed can file for a sexual assault protective order.
-You do not need to have any relationship with the abuser to file for a sexual assault protective order.
-The abuser can be a stranger or an acquaintance.1
+Any victim of nonconsensual sexual contact can file for a sexual assault protective order against the offender.
+The victim does not need to have any relationship with the abuser to file for a sexual assault protective order.
+The abuser can be a stranger, an acquaintance, etc.1

 1 LA R.S.
 46:2183(A)